 - Northern Australia Development Program grants delivered through two separate grant opportunities: - a.
-Northern Australia Business Development Grants providing funding for small to medium enterprises, including indigenous businesses, to take the next step to diversify or grow their business through undertaking new activities including infrastructure and assets; feasibility studies; business planning and marketing activities. - b.
-Northern Australia Industry Transformation Grants providing funding to businesses to aiming to establish a new industry or significantly grow the value of an existing industry and contribute to transformational change in a region. - 2.
-Strengthening Northern Australian Business Advisory Services providing eligible Northern Australian businesses with access to face-to-face advice and or workshops to build long-term resilience and business strength.
+Northern Australia Business Development Grants providing funding for small to medium enterprises, including indigenous businesses, to take the next step to diversify or grow their business through undertaking new activities including infrastructure and assets, feasibility studies, business planning and marketing activities. - b.
+Northern Australia Industry Transformation Grants providing funding to businesses aiming to establish a new industry or significantly grow the value of an existing industry and contribute to transformational change in a region. - Strengthening Northern Australia Business Advisory Services providing eligible Northern Australian businesses with access to face-to-face advice and or workshops to build long-term resilience and business strength.

-These guidelines contain information for the Northern Australia Industry Transformation Grants.
-Information about Strengthening Northern Australia Business Advisory Services and Northern Australia Business Developments Grants is available on business.gov.au.
+These guidelines contain information for the Northern Australia Business Development Grants.
+Information about Strengthening Northern Australia Business Advisory Services and Northern Australia Industry Transformation Grants is available on business.gov.au.

 2.1.
-About Northern Australia Industry Transformation Grants
+About Northern Australia Business Development Grants